Madushansuriyabandara/Nano-Processor/README.md

 # NanoProcessor

-4 bit arithmetic unit capable of completing simple operations on signed integers Made on Vivado simulation using Basys 3 board
+4 bit arithmetic unit capable of completing simple operations on signed integers.
+Made on Vivado simulation using Basys 3 board

 ## Components